National accounts

 Calculation is done in current (market) prices and in permanent prices in order to define real increase rate which neglect the influence of prices.

-In May 2016 Cooperation agreement in the field of statistics of national accounts, general governement sector and associated statistics, was signed between Statistical Office of Montenegro, Central Bank of Montenegro and Ministry of finance.
-Cooperation agreement can be downloaded on the following link
+In November 2025, a Cooperation Agreement in the field of national accounts statistics of the general government sector and related statistics was signed between the Statistical Office, the Central Bank of Montenegro, and the Ministry of Finance.
+You can download the cooperation agreement at the following link